senna-js/DokiWatch/README.md

 # Doki Watch

-Welcome to Domains-of-Weeb, an anime platform designed to enhance your anime watching experience.
+Welcome to Doki Watch, an anime platform designed to enhance your anime watching experience.
 Just like AniList, our platform leverages the AniList API for comprehensive anime metadata and the Consumet API for streaming capabilities.

 # Deployed URL